The Identification Process

 - The rating must show that the student is consistently displaying characteristics of a gifted student.

 - Student Portfolio

-- Parent Survey - completed by parent(s)/guardian(s) and returned to Gifted Resource teacher at the school.
+- Parent Survey - completed by parent(s)/guardian(s) and returned to the Gifted Resource teacher at the school.

 Criteria for Identification to receive Gifted Services

-The student should score as significantly exceeding grade level expectations in at least 5 out of the 6 components.
-A committee comprised of an administrator, the classroom teacher(s), and the Focus Resource Teacher will evaluate the data and make a determination of services needed.
+The student should score as significantly exceeding grade-level expectations in at least 5 out of the 6 components.
+A committee comprised of an administrator, the classroom teacher(s), and the Focus Resource Teacher will evaluate the data and make a determination of the services needed.
 One of the following three decisions will be made: